dougeby/IntuneDocs/intune/scope-tags.md

 1. In Intune, choose **Roles** > **All roles** > choose a role > **Assignments** > **Assign**.
 2. Provide an **Assignment name** and **Description**.
 3. Choose **Members (Groups)** and choose the groups that you want as part of this assignment.
 Users in this group will have permissions to manage policies and profiles for users/devices in the Scope (Groups).
-4. Choose **Scope (Groups)** and choose the users and/or groups that you want to be part of this assignment.
+4. Choose **Scope (Groups)** and choose the users and groups that you want to be part of this assignment.
 All users/devices in this group can have their profiles and policies managed by the admins in the Members (Group).
 5. Choose **Scope (Tags)** > **Add** > choose the tags that you want to add to this role.
 Users in Members (Groups) will have access to the policies and profiles that also have the same scope tag.
 6. Choose **Select** > **OK** > **OK**.